LiquidAgent/.github/profile/README.md

-# Liquid Agent: The financial layer for Web3 simplicity.
+# Liquid Agent: Your money, working for you.
+On every chain.

 ![liquid Agent banner](/assets/XX.png)